-\begin{restatable}{theorem}{rankintro} There exists a $0.3462$-probability-competitive algorithm for the MSP on rank-2 matroids. \end{restatable}

-\paragraph{\bf Graphic Matroids.} We next turn our attention to the graphic matroid case.
-Here, we adjust our labeling scheme to account for an algorithm that is not greedy-improving, but avoids selecting edges that seem like they will induce cycles in the final set.
-The previous best algorithm, by Soto, Turkieltaub, and Verdugo \cite{forbidden-paper}, is $1/4$-probability-competitive as it satisfies the $2$-forbidden property.
-We improve over this guarantee via our labeling framework, showing that one can go beyond the forbidden sets technique.
+\paragraph{\bf Graphic Matroids.} In the graphic case, we adjust our labeling scheme to account for an algorithm that is not greedy-improving but avoids selecting edges that seem like they will induce cycles in the final set.
+The previous best algorithm in \cite{forbidden-paper} is $1/4$-probability-competitive as it satisfies the $2$-forbidden property.
+We showcase the capabilities of our framework to show that one can also improve the 2-forbidden guarantee in this case.

-\begin{restatable}{theorem}{graphicintro} There exists a $0.2504$-probability-competitive algorithm for the MSP on graphic matroids.
-In addition, for simple graphs (i.e., without parallel edges), there exists a $0.2693$-probability-competitive algorithm. \end{restatable} The analysis of graphic MSP via our labeling schemes framework can be found in Section~\ref{sec:graphic}.
-Our idea is to start with a basic algorithm that orients the improving edges and greedily constructs an auxiliary digraph $\AUX$ with a maximum in-degree of one.
+We begin with a basic algorithm that orients the improving edges and greedily constructs an auxiliary digraph $\AUX$ with a maximum in-degree of one.
 Consequently, $\AUX$ has at most one cycle per connected component.
 The algorithm in \cite{forbidden-paper} selects a subset of $\AUX$ that includes only edges connecting nodes with in-degree 0 when they appear.
-Hence, the resulting set does not contain the last edge of any cycle, and is always feasible.
+Hence, the resulting set does not contain the last edge of any cycle and is always feasible.